tjchaplin/YAEnumerable/README.md

 ##Purpose

-  To create and maintain and linq type JS framework.
+  To create and maintain a linq type JS framework.
 See Credits/Other Frameworks for alternatives.

 ##Install